 Unfortunately this happens often in the graphic design field.
 Clients come to you because you’re the expert, yet they still think they have to come up with all the elements of the design, such as fonts, colors, positioning, etc. For clients with an established branding system, this isn’t too much of an issue.
-But for other clients, trying to develop a brand system on their own can be time consuming and end up affecting the overall design (especially if they are unaware of design principles).
+But for other clients, trying to develop a brand system on their own can be time consuming and end up affecting the overall design (especially if they aren’t familiar with design principles).

 Solution: Use your skills to build trust with the client

 Remind your client why they came to you in the first place: use your portfolio as credentials and, for extremely specific clients, design multiple options.
 For example, I like to send my clients three options during the design process: one that is exactly what they asked for, another that I design to my liking, and lastly one that combines the two.
-Typically, the client goes with one of the latter two and eventually begans to trust that I might actually know what I’m doing 🙂 Who would’ve thought?
+Typically, the client goes with one of the latter two and eventually begans to trust that I might actually know what I’m doing 🙂 It’s a win for everyone.